william-levine/COM3524-team-14/README.md

 - Then choose the tab "File" on the upper left corner of the GUI.
 - After that, click the option "Open" where a new pop up will appear.
 - Then, to choose the file to open, click the templates folder, and click on template2d.py and click open.
+- Change the parameter value as you'd like and click on the "Apply configuration & run CA"

 ## Default value of the parameter in the simulation